Fire and rescue services

 Insect-borne diseases

-Outbreaks of dengue and chikungunya occur often in the Seychelles.
+Outbreaks of dengue and chikungunya occur in the Seychelles.

 Get medical advice if you have a fever, muscle pain, a rash or a bad headache.